- Mom's College Planning Guide: All the Tips You Need to Know to Launch Your Child Off to College by Elaine M. Smoot

-Time Management: Poor time management is a major contributor to academic difficulty and student stress.
+Poor time management is a major contributor to academic difficulty and student stress.
 Prioritizing goals and establishing a balanced schedule early in the semester will make the year go more smoothly!
-Students can receive help managing their time at the Center for Academic Success of the OFYE.
+Students can receive help managing their time at the Center for Academic Success or the OFYE.

-Alcohol: As you likely know, if your child is under 21 it is illegal to drink in the state of Pennsylvania.
+As you likely know, if your child is under 21 it is illegal to drink in the state of Pennsylvania.
 College is a time that they will make their own decisions and live with the consequences of those decisions.
-The AlcoholEdu course is one tool that will help them make well-informed decisions about alcohol and drinking behaviors.
+The Get Inclusive course is an online compliance and prevention training module expected to be completed by all first-year and transfer students, which covers the impacts of alcohol and other drugs, skills to intervene in harmful situations impacting others, and a proactive approach to mental health and wellness.
 Having a conversation with your student will also be useful: